paulhnguyen/paulhnguyen.github.io/_pages/about.md

   - /about.html
 ---

 I am an PhD student in the Department of Statistics at the University of Wisconsin--Madison.
 I recently graduated from Reed College with a BA in mathematics in May 2022.
-I am currently working on Bayesian Additive Regression Trees with Sameer Deshpande.
+Currently, I am working on Bayesian Additive Regression Trees with Sameer Deshpande.

-If I had one, my CV would be available [here](google.com).
+The PDF version of my CV is available [here](https://paulhnguyen.github.io/files/Nguyen_2023_cv.pdf).

 Recent Papers